‘I feel hurt’: Seniors heartbroken over BOE’s decision to sideline sports

 “As much as I love the game being out here with my brothers is what I am here for,” Little said during practice.
 “My brothers are everything to me.
 This is all I am out here for and I love to be out here with them”

-Depperschmidt added, “I look out at all the young bucks and I can think of their future and the next generation of what Heights high school will be so that is what keeps me positive.”
+“I look out at all the young bucks, and I can think of their future and the next generation of what Heights High School will be so that is what keeps me positive,” Depperschmidt added.

 The football team held an impromptu Senior Day for each senior before the final practice to give them a final, special send-off.